probmods/dippl/chapters/hmm.md

 }, 100))
 ~~~

-Notice that `arrayEq` will be true if all of `a` matches the prefix of `b`, even if `a` is shorter; thus we've inserted a factor that checks if the observations so far match `trueobs`.
+Notice that `arrayEq` will be true if all of `a` matches the prefix of `b`, even if `a` is shorter.
+Thus we've inserted a factor that checks if the observations so far match `trueobs`.
 However, these canceling pairs so far have no effect.
 But we can rearrange, by pushing the second factor through the return, into the next recursion (or function return).
 This means that the information from the factors accumulates more incrementally as choices are made:

 ~~~
 var trueobs = [true, true, true];